elierosie0/express-mod/README.md

 ### @Middleware

-A function which is called before the route handler.
+A function which is called before the route handler. there are 2 types of middleware `Method-level` and `API-level`

 -   @param `mids` execute any code.

 Example

-method middleware
+`Method-level`

 ```ts
 import { Middleware } from 'express-mod'